Peach Fuzz vs Terminal Beard Hair Explained

 If you have peach fuzz and you’re waiting for your terminal hairs to grow in, you’re not alone.
 Puberty is a long process, and sometimes it takes years for hair to develop fully.

-Peach fuzz or vellus hair are the baby hairs you have on your face before your full beard grows in.
+Peach fuzz, or vellus hair, are the baby hairs you have on your face before your full beard grows in.

-While shaving and other hair removal methods generally do not trigger terminal hair growth, you can change your diet and lifestyle to boost your testosterone levels and naturally grow fuller and thicker beard.
+While shaving and other hair removal methods generally do not trigger terminal hair growth, you can change your diet and lifestyle to boost your testosterone levels and naturally grow a fuller and thicker beard.

 Similar Posts